Astro Integration

 Expose the exact time your Astro site was built using a single static file — nothing more, nothing less.

-Usage snapshot
+Usage Snapshot

 Knowing when a site was last built is a common operational need, especially for diagnostics, caching, and deployment verification.